Practice overview

 Employment

-- A disability claim concerning medical insurance coverage provided by an employer to employees.
+- Advising on a disability discrimination claim concerning medical insurance coverage provided by an employer to employees.

-- Researching the interplay between the Employment Tribunal Rules and the CPR in the Employment Tribunal.
+- Advising on the interplay between the Employment Tribunal Rules and the CPR in the Employment Tribunal.

 - Commercial dispute resolution